clayruh/ph5-final-bountiFUL/README.md

-# Phase 5 Final Project: WildHarvest
+# Phase 5 Final Project: bountiFUL

 ## About
 A mobile-first React site for foraging enthusiasts to see and track all different kinds of fruits, herbs, mushrooms, and the like.